A Second-Order Optical Butterworth Fabry-P\'erot Filter

 High-order---such as Butterworth-type---filters~\cite{butterworth1930theory}, can achieve a flatter transmission band and a faster roll-off within the rejection band.
 Efforts towards flat-top optical filters have been primarily aimed at wideband nano- / micro-photonic~\cite{scheuer2013trap,Xu2019PRA} devices, where the small size and relatively low finesse of the filters combine to ensure that the filter passbands never reach the GHz-to-sub GHz regime.
-Active gain media have been proposed as an ingredient of $\mathcal{PT}$-symmetric flat-top filters~\cite{Habler2020PRA}, but the fine-tuned nature of the device makes it generally difficult to realize, and its added noise makes it fundamentally incompatible with filtering of single photon signals.
+Active gain media have been proposed as an ingredient of Parity-Time (PT)-symmetric flat-top filters~\cite{Habler2020PRA}, but the fine-tuned nature of the device makes it generally difficult to realize, and its added noise makes it fundamentally incompatible with filtering of single photon signals.

 Realizing such narrowband, high-order optical filters should be possible by cascading Fabry P\'erot resonators~\cite{van1985multimirror,nanoCoupledCavs}, and while coupled macroscopic systems have been controlled~\cite{stone2020optical}, simultaneously locking multiple resonators is technically challenging.
 In this letter, we report our demonstration of a compact \& robust free-space second-order Butterworth optical filter where the two employed resonator modes are \emph{geometrically frequency locked to one another}, achieved by coupling the two polarization modes of a single two-mirror cavity.